killerducky/killerducky_site/go/how-to-play.md

 #### Quick note on Area vs Territory

-There are two major ways to count the score in Go: **area scoring** and **territory scoring**.
+There are two main ways to count the score in Go: **area scoring** and **territory scoring**.

 - In territory scoring, you don't count points for your live stones on the board.
     - Instead you get a point for each **prisoner** &mdash; opponent stones you capture.
-- If both players make the same number of moves, the two methods give the same result &mdash; just counted in a differently.
+- If both players have made the same number of moves, the two methods give the same result &mdash; just counted differently.

 For this guide, we’ll stick with area scoring because it makes explaining the end of the game a bit simpler.